faister/connectedfactory/README.md

 ```
 ![images](/doc/media/dockerimages.png?raw=true "images")

 Some container images are pretty large especially for the OPC UA publisher module.
-This may require an industrial PC or a specialised IoT field gateway (physical hardware) with a capable processor, RAM, and storage.
-However you may also run this on a Raspberry Pi 3 for a PoC, just be conscious that the Docker images must be arm-hf ones.
+If you are deploying the field gateway on-premises to connect industrial IoT controllers, this may require an industrial PC or a specialised IoT field gateway (physical hardware) with a capable processor, RAM, and storage.

 ## OPC UA Integration